Homework 00 - Pizza!

 Pizza Data

 The following table provides information about the various sized pizzas that you’ll need to implement this assignment.
+Please make sure to use these exact values or your tests will fail.

 Pizza Size | Price | Diameter | People Fed |